pragdave/earmark/README.md

 * Tables

-Are supported as long as they are preceeded by an empty line.
+Are supported as long as they are preceded by an empty line.

         State | Abbrev | Capital
         ----: | :----: | -------